An Official Website of the Commonwealth of Kentucky

 Exemptions: Youths ages 11 and under are license (and permit) exempt.
 Youths hunting on land owned by their parents/legal guardians are exempt from license requirements on that land.
 This “landowner exemption” also applies to hunter education requirements for youths hunting on land owned by parents/guardians.
 However, Youth Hunting Licenses or Youth Sportsman’s Licenses make great mementos, help fund conservation and recreation in Kentucky, and help youths develop good habits of hunting lawfully with a license, and completing their Harvest Log and recording their Telecheck confirmation number on the back of their license.

 Yes, Hunter Education certification is required for youth hunters ages 12-15.
 Youths ages 11 and under are not required to have Hunter Ed certification, but must be accompanied by an adult who can immediately take control of the firearm if necessary.
 Youths hunting on land owned by their parents/legal guardians are exempt from hunter education requirements.
-A 1-year Temporary Hunter Ed Exemption Permit is available for $5 online.
+A 1-year Temporary Hunter Ed Exemption Permit is available for free (for a limited time) online.

 Yes, hunters may reprint their current licenses and Hunter Ed cards free of charge anytime using “My Profile” at fw.ky.gov.
 Hunters may also use electronic copies on their smartphones, or use their current license and Hunter Ed certification numbers, provided they are valid and thus verifiable by a Conservation Officer.